drewsilcock/drewsilcock.github.io/about.md

 ## Public Key

 Cryptography is important for everyone, even if you don't have anything to hide.
-To verify anything I've signed or to decrypt messages I've encrypted for your eyes only, here's my public PGP key:
+To verify anything I've signed or to decrypt messages, you can either verify my identity using [keybase](https://keybase.io/drewsberry) or directly using my public PGP key:

 {% highlight lua lineanchors %}
 -----BEGIN PGP PUBLIC KEY BLOCK-----